 There is another method to stop UAC on Windows 10.
 This is by dint of the user account.
 Go through the underneath steps:

-- Right Click on Windows icon recumbent at the nethermost left corner on the taskbar to unfold Start menu.
+- Right Click on Start icon from the left corner of the taskbar.
 Press on the Control Panel option.

-- On Control Panel window hit User Accounts.
+- On Control Panel window, select – User Accounts.